 The problem of coffee waste

-An estimated 6 million tonnes of spent coffee ground waste is produced annually worldwide2, predominantly in cities.
+An estimated 6 million tons of spent coffee ground waste is produced annually worldwide2, predominantly in cities.
 Australia’s contribution is estimated at 75,000 tonnes annually, and with coffee consumption rates in Australia increasing at a rate of 4.3% per year, the volume of waste is also set to increase.
 Using spent coffee grounds as an urban soil amendment provides an attractive and sustainable way to take advantage of this under-utilised urban waste product.

 Potential for coffee grounds to improve soil and plant growth properties